camajsterek/MKTime-project/README.md

 # MKTime-project
-A website built for a college project
+A website built for a college project.
+[Find it here.](https://camajsterek.github.io/MKTime-project/)